librespot-org/librespot/README.md

 closed-source libspotify.
 Additionally, it will provide extra features which are not available in the official library.

-## Status
-*librespot* is currently under development and is not fully functional yet.
-You are however welcome to experiment with it.

 ## Building
 Rust 1.7.0 or later is required to build librespot.